Wednesday, July 22, 2015

 Day Lilly - Hemerocallis lilioasphodelus in reflected ultraviolet photography and simulated bee vision III

 Today shots of an attractive summer flower, a creamy yellow Day Lilly - Hemerocallis lilioasphodelus in reflected ultraviolet photography using my "work horse" UV filter, the Baader-U filter as well as in simulated bee vision using my proprietary XBV filter.
-Lens was my ZEISS 62mm quartz flourite lens.
+Lens was my ZEISS UV-Planr f2/62mm quartz flourite lens.
 Light source was sunlight.
 All shots were done at about f5.6.

 [click on image to see a larger one]